 A lack of connection with the Lover affects the purpose of the Warrior.
 Because the Lover, in a deep way, guides everything.
 For example, one role of the Warrior is to protect.
 But who or what are they protecting?
 The warrior needs to be connected to what he protects – to the vulnerable children for example, or the lands which serves his people.
 If their action is not driven by that kind of softness and real purpose then it can lose its way and become attacking and destructive.
 Equally their warrior may go the other way and lose energy and direction and simply fizzle out due to a lack of meaning.
 The Warrior is driven by deep love and loyalty – without this it is most certainly out of balance.

 Ultimately it’s our Sovereign that decides on our vision, where we’re going at a certain point in our life and what we’re wanting to achieve.
 But as I said earlier, if we inspect this vision we usually find it is driven by the needs of our Lover.
 The Sovereign directs the Warrior and to carry out this Lover driven vision.

 C. Right, that’s interesting.
 So I imagine the Lover whispering in the Sovereign’s ear, the Sovereign commanding the Warrior and the Magician witnessing the whole thing – is that right?
 Where does the Magician come in to that picture?

 M. Yes.
-The purpose could be anything that delights and cares for his inner child.
-And of course, in the analogy of the family the father needs to remember to come home and actually be with his children, not just working constantly, otherwise he’s not reaping the rewards of his efforts and he’s forgetting the reason why they’re doing what they’re doing.
+The purpose could be anything that delights and cares for your inner child.
+And of course, in the analogy of the family the parents need to remember to come home and actually be with the children, not just working constantly, otherwise they’re not reaping the rewards of all their efforts and they may forget the reason why they’re doing what they’re doing.